zowe/zowe-cli/packages/secrets/src/keyring/EXTENDERS.md

 │   └── (node binaries for Secrets SDK)
 ```

-If you are using ESbuild or Webpack, consider using a copy plugin to copy the `prebuilds` folder from the Secrets SDK _node_modules_ folder:
+If you are using ESbuild or Webpack, consider using a copy plug-in to copy the `prebuilds` folder from the Secrets SDK _node_modules_ folder:

 - ESbuild: [esbuild-copy-static-files](https://www.npmjs.com/package/esbuild-copy-static-files)
 - Webpack: [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin)